 Active participation in health-related activities through Internships, volunteering or working in health clinics or shadowing doctors is also highly recommended.
 Such activities will help the applicant gain clinical experience and social responsibility.
-It will also help her determine if this type of career is right for her.
+It will also help students determine if this type of career is the right path for them.
 Honors classes, independent study and research work are also taken into consideration in the admission process.
 They demonstrate scholarly, in-depth, and lifelong learning skills.

 Early application to medical schools is important.
 Information on application deadlines and application forms can be obtained at the following websites: